rokkoo/opositaTest/README.md

 ### For iOS

-Before everithing run
+Before everything run

 ```bash
 yarn ios:setup
 ```

-this step is need just for the first time
+this step is needed just for the first time

 ```bash
 yarn ios